Language proficiency is the ability to use a language spontaneously for real-world purposes.

 For most of the languages taught at UW-Madison, your proficiency in speaking can be assessed through an Oral Proficiency Interview (OPI).
 The OPI is a short interview in which a certified OPI tester elicits a sample of your speaking performance in the language.

 Official assessments can be purchased through Language Testing International (LTI), a partner of ACTFL.
-Online testing in certain languages is available through LTI’s Profluent+.
-If you’re not looking for a formal assessment of your proficiency level, try a self-assessment like the NCSSFL-ACTFL “Can-Do” checklist.
+If you’re not looking for a formal assessment of your proficiency level, try a self-reflection activity like the NCSSFL-ACTFL “Can-Do” statements.